nburkley/nburkley.github.io/_posts/2016-05-20-index-columns-for-like-in-postgres.md

 ### Conclusion

 Once again digging into the rich features of Posgtres helps to stave of adding dependencies on other search tools.
 The [pg_trgm](http://www.postgresql.org/docs/9.5/static/pgtrgm.html) module provides far more than just better indexing for text columns.
 It provides rich fuzzy searching capabilities and can handle full-text serach.
-This [blog post](http://blog.lostpropertyhq.com/postgres-full-text-search-is-good-enough/)gives some great ideas of what is capable with your application database.
+This [blog post](http://blog.lostpropertyhq.com/postgres-full-text-search-is-good-enough/) gives some great ideas of what is capable with your application database.

 Thanks to [this post](https://www.depesz.com/2011/02/19/waiting-for-9-1-faster-likeilike/) by [@the_depesz](https://twitter.com/the_depesz) for pointing me in the right direction.